sqville/inertiajs-qooxdoo/readme.md

 1. Setup Ping CRM
 2. Add a new folder named qxapp to the resources folder
 3. Add this application to the new qxapp folder
+4. Locally install the qooxdoo framework
-4. Update the app.blade.php blade file (located in resources/views folder) to point to the compiled qxapp applicaition (see example below)
+5. Update the app.blade.php blade file (located in resources/views folder) to point to the compiled qxapp applicaition (see example below)

 ```html
 {{-- Qooxdoo --}}